eher78/eher78/README.md

 <br></br>
 ## Current Projects
-Working on creating a Lorenz Attractor in p5.js and OpenProcessing
+Working on exploring data analysis on a chocolate rating dataset for future predictions and statistical methods.
 <!--
 **eher78/eher78** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.